SirishmaA1284/Shrimp-WSD-Detection-Using-CNN-LSTM/README.md

 # Automated Detection System for White Spot Disease (WSD) in Shrimp Aquaculture

-This repository contains the implementation of an **Automated Detection System for White Spot Disease (WSD) in Shrimp Aquaculture** using **Deep Learning** techniques.
+This project contains the implementation of an **Automated Detection System for White Spot Disease (WSD) in Shrimp Aquaculture** using **Deep Learning** techniques.
 The project addresses the significant challenge posed by WSD, a viral infection that causes high mortality rates in shrimp farming, leading to severe economic losses.

 ## Key Features
 - **Hybrid CNN-LSTM Model:** Combines spatial feature extraction (CNN - ResNet50) and sequential modeling (LSTM) for robust disease classification.